Recognizing skin breakdown

 Recognizing Skin Breakdown – What is normal and what isn’t?

-In recognizing skin breakdown, one of the first clues is changes in the skin’s color due to a decrease in circulation to the area.
+One of the first clues in recognizing skin breakdown is changes in the skin’s color due to a decrease in circulation to the area.
 In lightly pigmented people, the skin normally has a pink color, so it’s easier to see the blood vessels near the skin’s surface.
 In deeply pigmented people, skin color changes are not as easy to detect.
-When trying to detect changes, look in fingernail beds, lips, mucous membranes of the mouth, the underside of the arm and hand, and the whites of the eye.
+When trying to detect changes, look in fingernail beds, lips, mucous membranes of the mouth, the arm and hand’s underside, and the whites of the eye.

 - Poor circulation causes the skin to appear pale, white, ashen, gray, waxy, and translucent like a white candle (think of what skin might look like if it were frozen or abnormally cold).